Kdyby/Events/docs/en/index.md

 }
 ```

-Can you guess what will be the output, when the order proccess succeeded?
+Can you guess what will be the output, when the order process succeeded?
 It should output exactly this.

 ```
 SlimListener::orderSuccess